Rachel-W3/235/project1/project-1-content.md

 ## VIII.
 Other
 The art will mostly be hand-drawn on Photoshop, with the exception of background art.
+Inspiration was drawn from Video Game High School, a webseries uploaded by the YouTube channel RocketJump.
+There is a scene in one of the episodes where a character creates a game that has an angel dodging meteors.
+I always thought that game looked very esthetically pleasing, and since the game was never actually created, I wish to bring this game to life.

 ## IX.
 About the developer
 The name's Rachel.
 I am a Game Design and Development student and I enjoy bringing things to life with C# and Unity, with the occasional assistance from more visual oriented software such as Photoshop and FireAlpaca (its website looks sketchy, but the software itself is free and very user-friendly.
 Would highly recommend for amateur artists).